| Title: | Robust Estimation of the Proportion of Treatment Effect Explained by Surrogate Marker Information |

 TRUE or FALSE; indicates whether the user wants to use a transformation for the surrogate marker. |

-denote the surrogate marker under the treatment and the surrogate marker under the control,respectively.
+Let and denote the primary outcome under the treatment and primary outcome under the control,respectively.
+Let and denote the surrogate marker under the treatment and the surrogate marker under the control,respectively.
 The residual treatment effect is defined as

-, the surrogate marker measure under the control.
-The proportion of treatment effect explained by the surrogate marker, which we denote by
+where and is the marginal cumulative distribution function of , the surrogate marker measure under the control.
+The proportion of treatment effect explained by the surrogate marker, which we denote by , can be expressed using a contrast between and :

 The definition and estimation of is described in the delta.estimate documentation.